-ASIAGAP aims to establish agricultural production that is consistent and sustainable for human beings, the earth, and the economy, and to build trust among producers, distributors, and consumers.
+ASIAGAP aims to establish agricultural production that is consistent and sustainable for and among human beings, the earth, and economic sustainability and aims to build trust among producers, distributors, and consumers.

-ASIAGAP was developed as a tool to achieve the safety of agricultural produce, sustainability of agricultural production, workers' safety, human rights protection, and well-organized sales management of agricultural produce, in the farms in Japan and Asia.
-By implementing ASIAGAP, producers can simultaneously achieve sustainable farm management and gain the trust of consumers and food industry stakeholders.
+ASIAGAP was developed as a tool to achieve the safety of agricultural products, sustainability of agricultural production, safety and protection of human rights among workers, and well-organized sales management of agricultural products in the farms of Japan, East Asia, and South East Asia.
+By implementing ASIAGAP, producers can achieve sustainable farm management and simultaneously gain trust from consumers and food industry stakeholders.

-ASIAGAP is based on the Japanese agricultural context and thegFSI Benchmarking Requirements, and has been developed through collaboration among agricultural producers and wholesalers, food manufacturers, and retailers.
-It is important to establish the agricultral production management that is realistic and easy for agricultural producers to implement in the long run, and, at the same time, that assures to meet the expectations of consumers and food industry stakeholders.
+ASIAGAP is based on the Japanese agricultural context and legal regulations and has been developed through collaborations between agricultural producers, wholesalers, food manufacturers, and retailers.
+It is important that the standard is feasible and easy to implement for agricultural producers in the long run, while simultaneously ensuring that agricultural production management meets the expectations of consumers and food industry stakeholders.

-ASIAGAP should be voluntarily implemented by producers, and its stage of implementation should be recognized among society through the system of audit and certification.
+ASIAGAP should be implemented voluntarily by producers, and its stage of implementation will be recognized by society through the system of audit and certification.
 It should work as a standard that stands for the credibility of agricultural producers.

-ASIAGAP's ultimate goals are to simultaneously protect consumers by assuring safe agricultural products, conserve the earth's environment, and achieve sustainable farm management.
+ASIAGAP's ultimate goals are to simultaneously protect the consumers by assuring safe agricultural products, to conserve the environment on the earth, and to achieve sustainable farm management.